Clearwater Assault Lawyer

 in our state, and could lead to years in prison if not successfully defended.

-Types of Assault Charges in Tampa: Misdemeanor or Felony Assault
+Types of Assault Charges in Clearwater: Misdemeanor or Felony Assault

 An assault charge can be filed against you even if you never touched the